more about our Journal...

 Past issues have involved the following philosophers: logician Graham Priest, metaphysicians Roy Sorenson and Ricki Bliss, philosopher/theologist John D. Caputo, as well as philosophy of language and aesthetics Gary Kemp, to name a few.

-Our forthcoming issue, on the theme of 'Discourse' involves the recent authors of the book Metaphysical Animals, Racheal Wisemen and Clare Mac Cumhaill on the history of women in analytic philosophy and the Wartime Quartet, as well as Minorities and Philosophy on their history, logician Filippo Casati on the history of the analytic-continental divide, Neri Marsili on whether fiction can lie, authors of the recent paper ChatGPT is Bullshit, and M.G.
+Our latest issue, on the theme of 'discourse' involves the recent authors of the book Metaphysical Animals, Racheal Wisemen and Clare Mac Cumhaill on the history of women in analytic philosophy and the Wartime Quartet, as well as M.G.
 Piety on revitalising the professionalisation of academic philosophy by reintroducing the old and forgotten essay form of 'flash philosophy' to its practitioners.

 Issue No.1 - Contradictions